Nov 20 2024 /

 8. Audit and compliance checks

-Manual audits can be a time-consuming and error-prone process.
-With audit management software, however, you can automate the process almost entirely.
+Manual audits can be time-consuming and error-prone.
+With audit management software, you can automate the process almost entirely.
 Here’s how it works:

 • Continuously monitor financial transactions